 The Northwestern scientists built a mathematical model that "can predict accurately the percentage of left-handers in a group — humans, parrots, baseball players, golfers — based on the degree of cooperation and competition in the social interaction."
-They claim their model accurately predicted the number of left-handed athletes in baseball, boxing, hockey, fencing and table tennis — in which southpaws numbered well above 10 percent (and up to 50 percent for baseball players).
+They claim their model accurately predicted the number of left-handed athletes in baseball, boxing, hockey, fencing and table tennis — in which southpaws numbered well above 10% (and up to 50% for baseball players).

 2. They're more likely to have a slender face.
-According to a (somewhat odd) new study, people with slender lower faces are 25 percent more likely to be left-handed.
+According to a (somewhat odd) study, people with slender lower faces are 25% more likely to be left-handed.
 Those slender-jawed folks also are more susceptible to tuberculosis, for what it's worth.

 3. They're good at math.
 Have you ever noticed the lefties in your life are particularly quick with arithmetic?
-While a link between mathematical ability and left-handedness has long been rumored, a 2016 study found a "moderate, yet significant correlation" between the two.
-Math scores were five to 10 percent higher among lefties in a study of 2,300 students in Italy between the ages of 6 and 17 who were asked to complete simple mathematical tasks and problem-solve.
+While a link between mathematical ability and left-handedness has long been rumored, a study found a "moderate, yet significant correlation" between the two.
+Math scores were 5% to 10% higher among lefties in a study of 2,300 students in Italy between the ages of 6 and 17 who were asked to complete simple mathematical tasks and problem-solve.

 4. They're less likely to be ' left-hemisphere dominant.'
-For 95 percent of right-handed humans, the left side of the brain is their dominant side and where language function is localized, reports Psychology Today.
-However, for lefties, only 70 percent are left-hemisphere dominant, with the remaining 30 percent distributing language ability across both sides evenly or moving it to the right side of the brain.
+For 95% of right-handed humans, the left side of the brain is their dominant side and where language function is localized, reports Psychology Today.
+However, for lefties, only 70% are left-hemisphere dominant, with the remaining 30% distributing language ability across both sides evenly or moving it to the right side of the brain.

-6. They're more likely to have a sleep disorder.
-In a 2011 study, 100 people with periodic limb movement disorder (PLMD) were divided into left-handed and right-handed groups.
-Researchers found 69 percent of right-handed patients had bilateral limb movements compared with 94 percent of left-handed ones, regardless of age, sex and race.
+7. They're more likely to have a sleep disorder.
+In another study, 100 people with periodic limb movement disorder (PLMD) were divided into left-handed and right-handed groups.
+Researchers found 69% of right-handed patients had bilateral limb movements compared with 94% of left-handed ones, regardless of age, sex and race.